 Substances that irritate the skin and make it itchy are common.
 Plants such as poison ivy and oak and insects such as mosquitoes produce substances that cause itching.
 Some people get itchy when in contact with wool, perfumes, certain soaps or dyes, and chemicals.
 Allergies, including food allergies, can irritate the skin as well.

 Some internal diseases that may be very serious cause itching.
-The following diseases cause generalized itching, but the skin appears normal:
+The following diseases may cause generalized itching, but the skin usually appears normal:

 Other diseases can cause itching as well, especially those that affect the nerves.
 These include:

 The following common medicines often cause rashes and widespread itching: